ResolutionStrategy

 ResolutionStrategy activateDependencyLocking()

 Activates dependency locking support in Gradle.
-Once turned on on a configuration, resolution result can be saved and then reused for subsequent builds.
+Once turned on a configuration, resolution result can be saved and then reused for subsequent builds.
 This enables reproducible builds when using dynamic versions.

 void cacheChangingModulesFor(int value, String units)